Fahani/webrobocomp.github.io/gsoc/2005/kripasandhu-sarkar/page3.md

     a. _detectOmni_ : This is the function whose purpose is to detect an object in an entire scene.
 Thus, other than the type of detection we also have information about the _location_ of the detection w.r.t. the scene.
 This was the only function previously implemented.

-    b. _detect_ : The purpose of this function is to perform detection on a segmented scene or an ‘object candidate’. i.e. the entire scene is considered as an ‘object’ or an detection.
+    b. _detect_ : The purpose of this function is to perform detection on a segmented scene or an â€˜object candidateâ€™. i.e. the entire scene is considered as an â€˜objectâ€™ or an detection.
 This function was an extra addition for most of the classes.
 For global descriptor based classes like ODHOGDetector this function came very naturally.

 *   **Standardized the training database**:.
 Each detection class identifies its own database (which is a unique folder as of now).
-Training data of all classes are now put together under a single ‘trained_data’ directory and the rest is resolved by the class automatically.
+Training data of all classes are now put together under a single â€˜trained_dataâ€™ directory and the rest is resolved by the class automatically.

 *   The class **ODDetectorMultiAlgo**: This is one of the most interesting class and interesting contribution in this project.
 The idea is to run multiple detection algorithm on a same segmented or unsegmented scene (i.e. run both _detect_ and _detectOmni_ function) and provide the result.
 That is, using this class one can do object detection/recognition using multiple algorithms and provide outcome of detections (eg. people detected by HOG, face detected by Cascade, bottle detected PnPRansac in a same image).
 Because of the nice polymorphic design of the detection classes, one can use the concept easily with any number of detection classes with their own parameters, but with _ODDetectorMultiAlgo_ one can only take benefit of the default parameters of the included classes.